IAB TCF Support in Audience Manager

 Enabling IAB TCF

-Enabling IAB TCF is easy if you are using Launch, by Adobe, as it is a simple checkbox, as shown in the short video below:
+Enabling IAB TCF is easy if you are using Adobe Experience Platform Launch, as it is a simple checkbox, as shown in the short video below:

 Alternatively, if you are not using Launch, you can use isIabContext=true to enable it when you instantiate the Experience Cloud Visitor.
 This initiates the IAB flow, I.e. adds another step to consent gathering, using the IAB TCF to query for the IAB TCF consent string and provides it back to Opt-in, which in turn then communicates with the Experience Cloud solutions.